This program begins at 5:30 p.m. on Day One, and ends at 1:30 p.m. on Day Five. Departures should be scheduled after 3:30 p.m. on Day Five.

 Develop a Virtual Operation.
 Work in a team to incorporate financial analysis, marketing, merchandising, HACCP/sanitation, and quality assurance programs to create a virtual operation.
 The Pizza/Sub/BBQ Factory activity will provide a hands-on opportunity to put the program's content into practice.
 Teams will be led by experienced foodservice professionals working as coaches and mentors.

-Julaine Kiehn, RD - director of campus dining services, University of Missouri, Columbia, MO.
+Julaine Kiehn, RD - retired director of campus dining services, University of Missouri, Columbia, MO.
 Julaine is the primary faculty member for this program, and will serve as one of the coach/mentors.
 She is a long-time NACUFS volunteer.
 Her many contributions and areas of involvement include: NACUFS president, 1998-99; national education committee chair, 2005-06; national conference chair, 1994; and her long-time and ongoing assistance in developing and facilitating other NACUFS educational programs.

 The following information will be helpful if you are budgeting to attend the Foodservice Management Institute: